passport sBahamas

 What size does this passport pixels photo use?

 Bahamas passport 480x640 pixels uses 480×640 px.
 Aim for about 64% head height and about 8% above the head.
-Stored pixel guidance on this page is 480×640 px.
+This page also lists 480×640 px.

 Do I need a specific pixel size or file size?